Hans-Erich Voss: 20 July plot

-Voss was present during the bomb plot against Hitler on 20 July 1944.
+Voss was present during the bomb plot attack against Hitler on 20 July 1944.
 He was in the conference room at Hitler's Rastenburg Headquarters Wolfsschanze ("Wolf's Lair") as the Kriegsmarine representative.

 Around 12:30 hours as the conference began, plotter Claus von Stauffenberg primed the bomb to explode in ten minutes.
 The primed bomb was then placed in a briefcase under a table around which Hitler, Voss and more than 20 officers had gathered.
-Shortly thereafter, Stauffenburg made an excuse to leave the room.
-While Stauffenburg was hurriedly arranging for a car to take him and his aide to the airfield, the bomb detonated, destroying much of the conference room.
+Shortly thereafter, Stauffenberg made an excuse to leave the room.
+While Stauffenberg was hurriedly arranging for a car to take him and his aide to the airfield, the bomb detonated, destroying much of the conference room.

 Although Hitler survived with minor wounds, three officers and a stenographer were fatally injured and died soon afterwards.

 Voss was also wounded in the bomb blast but he quickly recovered.
 He became a recipient of the Wound Badge of 20 July 1944.
 Initially his award class was presented in black but then it was upgraded to silver and finally gold because he was wounded a number of times after the initial award.
 Voss was the only member of the German military to have received all three badges.